ncornette/python-mobile-text-tool/README.rst

 .. image:: https://img.shields.io/pypi/v/Mobile-Text-Tool.svg?maxAge=2592000
    :target: https://pypi.python.org/pypi/Mobile-Text-Tool

-Mobile Text Tools is a set of tools to edit translations for ``Android`` and ``IOS`` mobile applications.
+Mobile Text Tools is a set of tools to export translations to ``Android`` and ``IOS`` mobile applications.
 It provides a data model represented in ``json`` and can read and write different formats.